RWKV/rwkv.cpp/docs/hipBLAS_on_Windows.md

 Skip this step if you already have Ninja installed: running `ninja --version` should output `1.11.1`.

-Download latest `ninja-win.zip` from [GitHub Releases Page](https://github.com/ninja-build/ninja/releases/tag/v1.11.1) and unzip.Then set as environment variables.
+Download latest `ninja-win.zip` from [GitHub Releases Page](https://github.com/ninja-build/ninja/releases/tag/v1.11.1) and unzip.
+Then set as environment variables.
 I unzipped it in `C:\Program Files\ninja`, so I set it like this:

 ```Commandline
 set ninja=C:\Program Files\ninja\ninja.exe